The Fragility of Sparsity: Empirical illustrations

 We replicate this specification in column 2 of Panel B in \Cref{tab:t1}.\footnote{The estimate is slightly higher than in the original because, to keep missing data and normalization issues separate, we restrict the sample to the 4,903 observations with no missing values in both estimation steps described in \cref{fn:double_t}.
 In addition, we include year fixed effects in both the first and second step, rather than exclude them from the first step.} However, similar to panel A, there are many ways of resolving multicollinearity in the control matrix, because there are many ways of specifying a reference state and a reference year in each interaction, and, if we keep 3 Delaware county effects, $\binom{30}{18}$ ways of dropping Delaware-specific controls.
-As shown in columns 3 and 4, depending on how the multicollinearity is resolved, the estimates vary by over three standard errors depending on how we order the state and time effects.\footnote{We also considered sensitivity of the results to ordering of the columns in the control matrix when the double-$t$ estimator is replaced by the post double lasso estimator.
-This yielded a range of variation in the estimates equal to about two thirds of a standard error.}
+As shown in columns 3 and 4, depending on how the multicollinearity is resolved, the estimates vary by over three standard errors depending on how we order the state and time effects.